Skip to main content

 openid-connect

-The openid-connect plugin supports the integration with OpenID Connect (OIDC) identity providers, such as Keycloak and Auth0.
+The openid-connect plugin supports the integration with OpenID Connect (OIDC) identity providers, such as Keycloak, Auth0, Microsoft Entra ID, Google, and more.
 It allows APISIX to authenticate clients and obtain their information from the identity provider before allowing or denying their access to upstream protected resources.

 Examples